 - What data belongs in a personal health dashboard?

-- How do I keep my dashboard GDPR-compliant?
+- How do I keep my health dashboard GDPR-compliant?

 Discussion